 General and administrative expenses consist primarily of compensation and related benefits and reimbursable travel and entertainment expenses related to our executive and administrative staff, general corporate expenses, amortization of intangible assets, and occupancy costs.
-The decrease over the prior year is primarily due to a reduction in severance expense, which was higher in the prior year due to the reduction in personnel following the Unibased acquisition in February 2014.
+The decrease for the three months ended October 31, 2015 from the comparable prior period was primarily due to a reduction in professional services fees and in bad debt expense.
+The decrease for the nine months ended October 31, 2015 from the comparable prior period was primarily due to a reduction in professional services fees and in severance expense, which was higher in the prior year due to the reduction in personnel following the completion of the Unibased acquisition in February 2014.

-Sales and marketing expenses consist primarily of compensation and related benefits and reimbursable travel and entertainment expenses related to our sales and marketing staff; advertising and marketing expenses, including trade shows and similar sales and marketing expenses.
+Sales and marketing expenses consist primarily of compensation and related benefits and reimbursable travel and entertainment expenses related to our sales and marketing staff, as well as advertising and marketing expenses, including trade shows and similar sales and marketing expenses.
 The increase in sales and marketing expense is primarily due to an increase in personnel costs.